SoftEtherVPN/SoftEtherVPN/README.md

 We accept your patches by the acceptance policy: http://www.softether.org/5-download/src/9.patch

+Copyright (c) all contributors on SoftEther VPN project in GitHub.
-Copyright (c) SoftEther Project at University of Tsukuba, Japan.
+Copyright (c) Daiyuu Nobori, SoftEther Project at University of Tsukuba, and SoftEther Corporation.

 The development of SoftEther VPN was supported by the MITOH Project, a research and development project by Japanese Government,